Mohammad-Ali Jamalzadeh: Later writings

 He began writing again in the 1940s, but by that time he had lost the dexterity that imparted conciseness, novelty of form, originality of ideas, a biting sense of humor, and a tight structure to his earlier stories.
 Tautologism, a tendency toward using sage remarks, making mystical and philosophical speculations, and disregard for order became the hallmark of his later writings.
 Sahra-ye Mahshar (Armageddon) (1947), Talkh-o Shirin (Bitter and Sweet) (1955), Kohne va Now (Old and New) (1959), Qair az Khoda Hichkas Nabud (None Existed Except God) (1961), Asman-o Risman (The Blue Yonder and Rope) (1965), Qesse-ha-ye Kutah Bara-ye Bachcheha-ye Rish-dar (Short Stories for Bearded Children [i.e. for Adults]) (1974), and Qesse-ye Ma be Akhar Rasid (Thus Ends Our Story) (1979) were written during this phase of his literary activity.
 Although Jamalzadeh continued to criticize the court and the clergy, some of his works of this period lack his original unique Persian style, even though he is at times as biting and as veracious as in his earlier writings.

 In addition to Persian, Jamalzadeh was fluent in French, German, and Arabic.
 He translated many books from the latter languages into Persian.

-He was nominated for the 1969 Nobel Prize in literature though he didn't win the prize.
+Jamalzadeh was nominated for the 1965, 1967, and 1969 Nobel Prize in Literature by Richard N. Frye, Ehsan Yarshater, and Jes Peter Asmussen respectively.